The FSC Board Folder can be found here. Profiles of the current FSC Board Members can be found below:

 Mr Newnham has also served on the Public Service Appeal Board from 2000-2002 and on the Board of the Outer Islands Development Grant Fund from 2002-2003.
 He served as a Director on the Board of the Bank of the Cook Islands from 2002-2003 but resigned to join the Board of the Financial Supervisory Commission in 2003.

 Mr Newnham is presently Managing Director of Ora Moana Ltd, a wholesaler of black pearls and Director of Moana Gems ltd, a retailer of pearl jewellery.

 Mr Stoddart is a Chartered Accountant.
 He graduated with a Bachelor of Commerce degree from the University of Otago and in1990 was admitted to membership of the Institute of Chartered Accountants of New Zealand.
 He is also a member of the Executor & Trustee Institute of Australia & New Zealand.

-He has resided in the Cook Islands for seventeen years and is a permanent resident.
-He worked in the Cook Islands offshore finance industry as a client relationship executive from 1993 to 1996 and subsequent to this became Collector of Inland Revenue for the Cook Islands for a period of twelve years through to 2008.
-He joined the board in July 2010.
+He has resided in the Cook Islands for twenty four years and is a permanent resident.
+He worked in the Cook Islands offshore finance industry as a client relationship executive from 1993 to 1996 and subsequently became Collector of Inland Revenue for the Cook Islands for a period of twelve years through to 2008.
+He joined the Board in July 2010.